JustinLove/alchemy_tutor/readme.md

 Things I want to try - which may not be successful:

-- Remote lab portals to cover the remaining biomes, which don't have places for pixel scenes
-- Progression tracking to offer easier versions first, and more red-herrings later.
 - Perhaps something like the treechievements to track said progression
 - Perhaps multi-step challenges
-- Detection and experiments for Alchemical Reactions Expansion mod.

 ### What is planned for final?